 Marcus Aurelius died in 120 AD at the age of 58 and unfortunately, with his death, the curtain closed on the period of Pax Romana.

 That someone thought to publish his Meditations, mankind has been forever changed.
-American novelist Marilynne Robinson once wrote that language creates a prism through which light passes.
+American novelist Marilynne Robinson believed language creates a prism through which light passes.
 Meditations is the kind of book that leaves me cheering my forebears for creating and preserving the language that captured such light.